Hoyasumii/bee-movie/README.md

 Hey, Adam.
 Hey, Barry.
 Is that fuzz gel?
 A little.
-Special day, gradua
+Special day, graduat